Welcome to Vesta Rowing Club

 The Club includes a wide range of rowing and non-rowing experience, from those who have recently joined Vesta from school or university to those who have competed at Henley Royal Regatta as Club Members in the 1950s.
 We presently have over 300 Members, evenly split between active and honorary (non-rowing) Members.

-The Club offers three levels of membership, with annual subscriptions for 2008/09 season as follows:
+The club offers six levels of membership, with annual subscriptions for 2016/17 season proposed to be:

 ||£60||Available to all ‘social’ members, coxes and coaches who do not actively row|